 3. Recognize and write down all the thoughts that you

 4. Connect with, assess and tune into the thoughts you have identified.
 Determine whether your thoughts are good (appropriate, factual, real, truthful) or bad (false, diluted, distorted, misleading and/or unrealistic).

 5. Slow down your thought stream by deepening your breathing and heart rate.
-Pick out the one most troubling thoughts that is the most false, diluted, distorted, misleading and/or unrealistic which you want to cancel and remove.
+Pick out the one most troubling thought that is the most false, diluted, distorted, misleading and/or unrealistic which can be canceled and removed.

 6. Stop your thought stream.
 Using your imagination, pull out that thought from its position in your conscious thought stream.
-Visualize that thought you have targeted and highlight it, so it is brighter that all of the other thoughts.
-Then clear (remove or cancel) by imagining you are erasing it.
-Once the erasing is completed you will have an empty space in your thought stream.
+Visualize the thought you have targeted and highlight it, so it is brighter than all of the other thoughts.
+Then clear (remove or cancel) by imagining you are erasing that thought.
+Once the thought is erased there will be an empty space in your thought stream.

 7. Insert a new, inspiring, motivating or positive thought into the empty space in your thought stream where the ruminating thought resided in your thought stream.

 8. Repeat the new thought 4 times out loud with strong feeling.

 9. Lastly, give your new thought permission to grow and start up your thought stream once completed.

 Continue to Empower Yourself